mariolinguito/codingadventures/content/blog/side-project-salejar-sell-everything-in-30-seconds-or-less/index.md

 ---
-title: "[Side Project] Salejar: sell everything in 30 seconds or less"
+title: "[Side Project] Salesjar: sell everything in 30 seconds or less"
 date: 2020-08-18T13:10:01.176Z
-description: My personal side project, Salejar is a web app that provide a service for who want to sell anything quickly
+description: My personal side project, Salesjar is a web app that provide a service for who want to sell anything quickly
 ---
-#### Simply...
+# Introduction:

+> #### I love the things that are the simpliest as possible.

-I know you **don't have time** to make a merketplace or e-commerce from scratch.
+I know you **don't have time** to make a marketplace or e-commerce from scratch.
 In fact, some steps to follow to create a new website, or especially e-commerce, require more time than you think, for example:

 1. If you don't have hard skills to make it, you need to search for a web developer that make the dirty things for you,
 2. If you have the skills to make a website, you need to choose a tech stack to use, like *LAMP* or *MEAN*,